anbrav0/automated-cv-rmd/README.md

-This repository holds my automated CVs.
-Feel free to go through the file and provide feedback!
+This repository holds my current CV, that ends with _`2023` and older version that are contained in the `old` folder.
+Please feel free to provide feedback!